 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Gurdon Chapman, pp. 1001, from "American Slavery as It Is," by Theodore Weld. "... the rigor with which they enforce punctuality to its call, maybe imagined from the fact, that a little boy only nine years old was whipped so severely by the driver, that in many places the whip cut through his clothes ... for tardiness of not over three minutes."
+So I enclose a short item on page 400, from the accounts by William H. Pritchard, pp. 398, from "American Slavery as It," by Theodore Weld.
+Pritchard finds a slave dying and that one of "his feet and part of the leg were in a state of putrefaction."
+The slaves master had confined him "in the cane-house, with a scanty portion of clothing, and without fire.
+In this situations his foot had frozen, and mortified."
+A few hours later the slave was dead.
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.